viktorvan/viktorvan.github.io/_posts/2019-03-12-domain-modeling-with-fsharp.markdown

 # Using F#

-## Make invalid states impossible
+## Making invalid states impossible

-Ok, enough of that, let's model this in F# instead and see what we gain.
+Let's try with F#.

 We will start out by defining a bunch of types.
 Quite a lot of them actually, but one great thing about F# is how lightweight the type syntax is.
 Most of the types will just be one-liners.